openaudible/openaudible_docker/README.md

 ```
 git clone https://github.com/openaudible/openaudible_docker.git
 cd openaudible_docker
-docker build -t openaudible .
-docker run -d --rm -it -v $HOME/OpenAudible:/config/OpenAudible -p 3000:3000 --name openaudible openaudible
+./run.sh
 ```

 The [run.sh](run.sh) file builds and runs the docker image.

-If successful, the application will be up and running on port 3000 and accessible via http://localhost:3000 in a browser.
+If successful, the application will be up and running on port 3000 and accessible via [http://localhost:3000](http://localhost:3000) in a browser.

-The -rm flag removes the container when it quits.
+The optional -rm flag removes the container when it quits.
 Any downloaded or converted books will be in the docker Volume.

+The run.sh script sets the UID and GID (user and group) id's for file access so files generated use your user and group IDs.

 ## Getting latest version and upgrading
 This docker image starts by installing the latest version from a GUI terminal window (so you can see the progress.)